Zveaga/Libft/README.md

 cd Libft
 ```

-Compile all C the files into a single static library named "libft.a" which can be linked to other C projects in order to have access to the functions.
+Compile all C the files into a single static library "libft.a" which can be linked to other C projects in order to have access to the functions.
 ```
 make
 ```